Pls-Kill-Alex/Meow/README.md

 ![7SZ3P{)(%V4G@F$$7{0IW5_tmb](https://github.com/Pls-Kill-Alex/Meow/assets/170142352/2ae9ee1c-1349-4706-b60e-db760d1f99fb)

-I'm not friends with mutes... but I'm sorry I'm mute myself a lot of times👉👈
+If we have a problem, I hope we can communicate and resolve it。I'm not friends with mutes... but I'm sorry I'm mute myself a lot of times👉👈

 ![_B{)`7$%MUI@4J)(RY@ER)7_tmb](https://github.com/Pls-Kill-Alex/Meow/assets/170142352/c1a419c4-a8f3-439c-8071-48ee0e8b34cd)